wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-form-processing/includes/create-model.md

    1. Highlight the complete vendor name.
    1. Notice that when the dialog box opens, it contains only two field names.
    1. Make your selection, _"Vendor Name,"_ and check that box.
-   1. As before, the box closes, the outline around the vendor name turns green, and the green checkmark appears beside _"Vendor Name"_ in the list of fields on the right-hand side of the page.
+   1. As before, the box closes, the outline around the vendor name turns green, and the green check mark appears beside _"Vendor Name"_ in the list of fields on the right-hand side of the page.
 1. Scroll down in the document to **"Total."**
    1. Highlight the dollar amount.
    1. When the dialog box opens, only _"PO-Total"_ remains as a choice.